iress/debezium-examples/unwrap-sqlserver-smt/README.md

 (4 rows)
 ```

-As you can see there is no longer a 'Jane Doe' as a customer.
+As you can see there is no longer a 'Jane Roe' as a customer.

 End application: